 - Total Time: 5 hours

 This salted caramel cheesecake is seriously the best cheesecake recipe ever.
 It’s silky smooth, extra creamy, and covered in a delicious homemade salted caramel.

 Gingersnap Cookie Crust*

-- 2 cups crushed gingersnap cookies
+- 2 cups crushed gingersnap cookies, regular or gluten free

 - 1/4 cup granulated sugar